kalleandreasson/scAIentific/scAIentific_Frontend_Test_Scenarios.md

 **Objective**: Test Deleting the assistant.
 **Steps**:

-1. Try to upload a file larger than 512 MB.
+1. Complete TC3.1 to log in with valid credentials
-2. Attempt to submit an unsupported file type.
+2. Click on delete assistant.

-**Expected Result**: The application should display appropriate error messages.
+**Expected Result**:  The assistant is deleted and the user is redirected to the home page.

 #### Conclusion